syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Navigation-and-Gesture.md

 ## Move to Date

-Visible dates can be moved to specific date using `MoveToDate` property available in SfCalendar.
+Visible dates can be moved to specific date using `MoveToDate` property available in `SfCalendar`.
 It will move to any specific month if the `ViewMode` is month view or move to year if it is a year view.

 {% highlight c# %}